Salaries and Benefits

 Health insurance will be effective from the first date of employment.
-Housestaff must complete an application and file it with the Human Resources Department within 30 days of their first day of employment.
+Residents must complete an application and file it with the Human Resources Department within 30 days of their first day of employment.
 New residents will have the chance to complete the form in their hospital orientation.
-Otherwise, open enrollment for the USA health and dental insurance is held annually in November with coverage effective January 1.
-Housestaff can make changes to their plan during open enrollment.
+Otherwise, open enrollment for the USA health and dental plans is held annually in November with coverage effective January 1st of the following year.
+Residents can make changes to their plan during open enrollment.

-With premium conversion, USA Health & Dental Plan and USA Viva Health & Dental Plan premiums are automatically deducted before any federal, state or Social Security taxes are withheld.
+With premium conversion, USA Health & Dental Plan and USA Select Health & Dental Plan premiums are automatically deducted before any federal, state or Social Security taxes are withheld.

 Flexible Spending Accounts

 Eligible employees can take advantage of flexible spending accounts by setting aside pre-tax money through payroll deductions to pay for qualified healthcare expenses and qualified dependent child care expenses.
-If a resident enrolls in the USA Health and Dental Plan, the plan provider is Health Equity, Inc. If a resident enrolls in USA Viva Health & Dental Plan, the designated provider is Discovery Benefits, Inc. Both plans provide a VISA reimbursement account card for ease of use for qualified medical expenses.
+The plan is managed by Health Equity, and provides a VISA reimbursement account card for ease of use for qualified medical expenses.

 The University provides at no cost to benefits-eligible employees a group term life insurance plan from The Standard.
 Coverage is provided in accordance with the following schedule:

 $38,501 and over = 125% of salary ($100,000 maximum benefit)